bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2005_kickoff_pr.md

 We're using a free tier resource (S3), but remember to cleanup with terraform destroy at the end to avoid additional charges from AWS.
 {{% /notice %}}

 Click "Confirm & Apply."
 This will deploy the simple S3 bucket.
+If you have the Yor GitHub Action, you may have to select that run as well and click "Confirm & Apply."

 #### Without Terraform Cloud